The-Software-Gorilla/tdd-by-example/README.md

 > Rather than apply minutes of suspect reasoning, we can just ask the computer by making the change and running the tests.

 Instead of spending 5 to 10 minutes reasoning out a problem, TDD gives you the ability to ask the computer to solve the problem in 15 seconds.
-> Without the tests you habe no choice, you have to reason.
+> Without the tests you have no choice, you have to reason.
 With the tests you can decide whether an experiment would answer the question faster.

 ### Code without a test
 Chapter 10, page 47 has a paragraph that starts: "Whoa!
 Code without a test?
 Can you do that?"
 Kent then lays out three reasons